Thomas F. George – Vita

 - B. Harbach, T. F. George and B. A. Lynerd, “Billie Holiday,” Encyclopedia of African American History (Facts on File, New York), in press.

 - T. F. George, “Maintaining a Personal Program of Research and Scholarship While Serving as President/Chancellor,” in Academic Leadership in Higher Education: From the Top Down and the Bottom Up, edited by R. J. Sternberg (Rowman & Littlefield Publishers, Lanham, Maryland), in press.

-(In addition to the above, a number of articles are currently under review by journals.)
+(In addition to the above, a number of papers are currently under review by journals.)